Employee Replacement Costs

 Here are the main factors that come into play when an experienced employee is replaced.

-Costs to recruit new employees include payroll for talent acquisition staff, job advertising, background checks, assessments, and the time it takes for employees to screen, interview, hire, and onboard new workers.
+Costs to terminate employees and recruit new ones include payroll for the time it takes for employees to advertise, screen, interview, hire, and onboard new workers; offboard, exit interviews, and administer unemployment for terminated employees; and hard costs such as advertising jobs.

 Work Errors and Inefficiency